June 23, 2020

 “I haven’t heard of anything else major yet,” he said.
 “Who knows, though.”

-The kind of storm that Mr. Crofford described happen with some frequency.
+The kind of storm that Mr. Crofford described happens with some frequency.

 “I wouldn’t say they’re weird,” the extension agent said.
 “We tend to look at damage as a countywide issue.
 But you get these thunderstorms that come through — they’re microbursts or wind sheers in a localized area for a few seconds or minutes — and they play havoc.”